dangduc/dangduc.github.com/_posts/2011-11-5-changing-my-registrar.md

 - Godaddy: .com registration $12 + included DNS service = $12 total
 - NFS: registration $9 + DNS $1.22 = $10.22

 Godaddy costs $1.78 more.
 Also, after I changed my DNS from Godaddy to NearlyFreeSpeech, requests for pages are noticeably faster.
-Why, cheaper and faster?
-That breaks the principal of engineering trade-offs.
-NFS wins hands-down in this round.
+Why, cheaper **and** faster?
+That breaks the principal of engineering trade-off.

 When a domain is registered, anyone can do a *whois* search for the name, physical address, and telephone number of the registrant.
 I don't know about you, but I like to keep my private information cards close to my chest.